Trustable Compliance Report#

 AOU-18

-The integrator ensures monitoring data from deployed software is accurately captured, securely stored, and well-documented for analysis.
+The integrator shall ensure that monitoring data from deployed software is accurately captured, securely stored, and well-documented for analysis, as long as nlohmann/json is actively used.

 0.00